John Varley Roberts: Roberts as composer

 Varley Roberts composed some forty anthems, four complete services, organ solos, songs, part songs, and the cantata Jonah already mentioned in connection with his 1876 DMus.
-While at Halifax he composed the anthem, Seek ye the Lord, which according to Clay in his History of the Music of Halifax Parish Church ‘made known his name unto the ends of the earth’.
+While at Halifax he composed the anthem, Seek ye the Lord, which according to Clay in his History of the Music of Halifax Parish Church "made known his name unto the ends of the earth".
 Roberts’ music is tuneful, often (as with Call to Remembrance and Seek ye the Lord) beginning with a solo section before the full choir enters, repeating the opening melody, somewhat in the style of seventeenth- and eighteenth-century verse anthems.
-Other anthems are ‘full’ throughout.
+Other anthems are "full" throughout.
 The style is straightforward, with little counterpoint and unchallenging organ accompaniments.
 The harmonic language is very much of its time, with Mendelssohn and Samuel Sebastian Wesley being two obvious influences, though the textures perhaps also hark back to eighteenth-century models, especially in the organ or piano parts.
-The longer works employ recitative, as for example The Passion', which clearly owes something both to Stainer's Crucifixion and the broader oratorio style.
+The longer works employ recitative, as for example The Passion, which clearly owes something both to Stainer's Crucifixion and the broader oratorio style.
 This was not a period of great church or secular music.
 It was only with the rise of Parry, Stanford and Elgar that both sacred and secular music reached the heights of Purcell and Handel.
-Nevertheless, Varley Roberts’ music served a purpose, whether in church or home.
+Nevertheless, Varley Roberts’ music served a purpose, whether in church or at home.
 A former chorister wrote of his work:

 The compositions of Roberts, which are numerous though all fall naturally under one of a small number of groups, seem to be in some danger of being underrated through forgetfulness of one quality which marks them in high degree.
 Some composers have apparently made their works difficult by intention, perhaps in order to frighten off second-rate performers from them.
-Others...seemed to have cared very little whether their works were easy or difficult...Roberts was fond of saying that the perfect performance of a good musical composition would only be found in heaven; but he always thought in terms of the perfect performance, and every unnecessary difficulty should therefore be avoided as an obstacle.
-It would be a mistake to infer that there is little difference between the performance of a composition by Roberts, whether the executants are a first-rate choir or otherwise; it may be felt to be true on the contrary that the highest efficiency frequently shows itself most markedly in the rendering of a work that is commonly described as ‘easy’.
+Others ... seemed to have cared very little whether their works were easy or difficult ...
+Roberts was fond of saying that the perfect performance of a good musical composition would only be found in heaven; but he always thought in terms of the perfect performance, and every unnecessary difficulty should therefore be avoided as an obstacle.
+It would be a mistake to infer that there is little difference between the performance of a composition by Roberts, whether the executants are a first-rate choir or otherwise; it may be felt to be true on the contrary that the highest efficiency frequently shows itself most markedly in the rendering of a work that is commonly described as "easy".
 But it is possible for artists who are not of first-rate calibre to give a performance of a composition by Roberts which is at any rate approximately adequate; and it appears likely that his works will not only last through their popularity but will also deserve to last as examples of remarkable skill shown in acting on a principle which is the right one itself.